 Montressor, John

-1775 A Map of the Province of New York with Part of Pennsylvania and New England.
-Collection of the New
+of New York with Part of Pennsylvania and New England.
+Collection

 York Public Library, Map Division.